jlndk/rmacro/README.md

 # rmacro
 Powerful and easy macro utility.
-Has support for razer keyboards and custom functions.
+Also has support for razer macro keys and custom functions.

 ## Features
 - Play macros anywhere.